ashubly25/Discord-Bot/README.md

 # Discord-Bot
-Basic Bot of delivering features on github.
+Basic Bot which is going to work on my own space.